bnb-chain/greenfield-go-sdk/README.md

 #### Broadcast TX

-A generic method `BroadcastTx` is provided to give you the flexibility to broadcast different types of transaction.
+A generic method `BroadcastTx` is provided to give you the flexibility to broadcast different types of transactions.

 ```go
 BroadcastTx(msgs []sdk.Msg, txOpt *types.TxOption, opts ...grpc.CallOption) (*tx.BroadcastTxResponse, error)
 ```

 `txOpt` is provided to customize your transaction.
-It is optional, and all fields are optional.
+All fields are optional.
 ```go
 type TxOption struct {
     Mode      *tx.BroadcastMode   // default to `sync` mode